A Sampling-Based Method for Tensor Ring Decomposition: Introduction

 It is crucial to have efficient algorithms for computing the decomposition of a tensor.
-This task is especially challenging for large and high dimensional tensors.
-In this paper, we present a sampling based method for TR decomposition which has complexity sublinear in the number of input tensor entries.
+This task is especially challenging for large and high-dimensional tensors.
+In this paper, we present a sampling-based method for TR decomposition which has complexity sublinear in the number of input tensor entries.
 The method fits the TR core tensors by iteratively updating them in an alternating fashion.
 Each update requires solving a least squares problem.
 We use leverage score sampling to speed up the solution of these problems and avoid having to consider all elements in the input tensor for each update.
 The system matrices in the least squares problems have a particular structure that we take advantage of to efficiently estimate the leverage scores.
-To summarize, we make the following contributions: \begin{itemize} \item Propose a sampling based method for TR decomposition which has complexity sublinear in the number of input tensor entries. \item Provide relative error guarantees for the sampled least squares problems we use in our algorithm. \item Compare our proposed algorithm to four other methods in experiments on both synthetic and real data. \end{itemize}
+To summarize, we make the following contributions: \begin{itemize} \item Propose a sampling-based method for TR decomposition which has complexity sublinear in the number of input tensor entries. \item Provide relative-error guarantees for the sampled least squares problems we use in our algorithm. \item Compare our proposed algorithm to four other methods in experiments on both synthetic and real data. \item Provide an example of how our method can be used for rapid feature extraction. \end{itemize}